dbcli/litecli/CONTRIBUTING.md

 $ ./setup.py test
 ```

-litecli supports Python 2.7 and 3.4+.
+litecli supports Python 3.6+.
 You can test against multiple versions of
 Python by running tox:

 ```bash